 |Bid = Max.
 CPC = Avg.
 Order Value x Conversion Rate x ACOS Target|

-The above equation can be expressed another way:
+The above equation can be expressed in another way:

 |Bid = Max.
 CPC = (Ad Sales / Ad Orders) x (Ad Orders / Ad Clicks) x (Ad Spend / Ad Sales)|